Water Stress & Drought

 How to read this card

-- Status: compact drought-stress label from the water snapshot.
+- Status: compact drought-stress label from the water reading.

 - Metric line: usually the main drought coverage/trend phrase.

-- Current read: plain-English headline from the water snapshot.
+- Current read: plain-English headline from the water reading.

 - Main driver: the hover card currently emphasizes severe-or-worse drought coverage nationally.

-- Snapshot: cache age for the HazardNow water snapshot.
+- Snapshot: source/display age for the HazardNow water reading.

 Hover card metrics explained